The Bankrate promise

-The coronavirus crisis has caused the Federal Reserve to radically up its involvement in what’s basically one of the world’s most important pawn shops: “the repo market.”
+For nearly two years, the Federal Reserve has been entangled in what’s basically one of the world’s most important pawn shops: “the repo market.”

 Short for repurchase agreements, the repo market is a complicated, yet important, area of the U.S. financial system where firms trade trillions of dollars’ worth of debt for cash each day.
 The activities on this market keep the wheels turning on Wall Street and the broader economy.

 But the Fed’s involvement is complicated.
-Experts say it’s an important part of ensuring things don’t go from bad to worse, but it’s still managed to raise some prominent peoples’ eyebrows, including those of Sens.
+Experts say it’s an important part of ensuring things don’t go from bad to worse, but it’s still managed to raise some prominent peoples’ eyebrows over the years, including those of Sens.
 Elizabeth Warren and Bernie Sanders.

-Here are the main things you need to know about the cash crunch, including what the repo market is, why it’s a big part of the Fed’s coronavirus response, and how it could impact you.
+Here are the main things you need to know about the repo market, including what it is, why it’s a big part of the Fed’s coronavirus response and how it could impact you.

 What is the repo market?